SymfonyCasts/symfony5/sfcasts/setup.md

 # Project Setup & The Plan

 Hey friends!
-If you're like me, you probably have a Symfony 5 project... or 10 lying around and you need to get it upgraded to Symfony 6.
-Well.. you've come to the right place!
-We're going to do *exactly that* in this tutorial!
+If you're like me, you probably have a Symfony 5 project - or 10 - lying around just *waiting* to get upgraded to Symfony 6.
+Well... you've come to the right place!
+That's *exactly* what we're going to do in this tutorial!
 But *more* than that!
 This is a *particularly* interesting upgrade, because it also involves updating our code to use PHP 8.
 And *that* includes a transformation from using *annotations* to PHP 8 *attributes*.
 I need to find my monocle, because we're getting *fancy*.
 It also includes several other PHP 8 features, which you're *really* going to like.
 Plus, for the first time, we're going to use a tool called "Rector" to automate as much of this as possible.
 And... because I just *can't* help myself, we'll discover nice new Symfony 6 features along the way.

 ## Getting the Project Running

 All right!
-To get this upgrade started, you should *definitely* code along with me.
+To get this upgrade party started, you should *definitely* code along with me.
 Download the course code from this page and unzip it to find a `start/` directory with the same code you see here.
 Follow this `README.md` file for all the setup goodies.
-I've already followed most of these instructions... but I still need to build my Webpack Encore assets and start my server.
+I've already followed most of these steps... but I still need to build my Webpack Encore assets and start a web server.
 So let's do that!

-Over in my terminal (this is already opened up to the project), run
+Over in my terminal (this is already inside the project), run

 ```terminal
 yarn install